guillaumedsde/dissertation-logbook/content/posts/first-classifier-predictions-scikit.md

 ---
-title: "First Classifier Predictions Scikit"
+title: "First Predictions using scikit classifier"
 date: 2019-09-25T17:02:39+01:00
 draft: false
 ---

-# First Predictions using scikit classifier

 Following the scikit tutorial below I have managed to build my first Machine Learning (ML) Pipeline.
 Using the [20 Newsgroup dataset](http://qwone.com/~jason/20Newsgroups/) built into scitkit, I have trained multiple models using the following classifiers: